Yandex Cloud

 • Managed Service for ClickHouse® cluster ID.

-• ClickHouse® user password.
+• ClickHouse® password.

 3. Upload the parquet-to-ch.py file to the input data bucket’s scripts folder.